gonmf/ratatouille/README.md

 `Slave/bin/Release/Slave.exe remote_ip port`

-Slave does not write to the standard output
+Slave does not write to the standard output, but will be kept alive until a `quit` command.
+If it loses the connection to master it will wait 10 seconds before trying again.